adstads1/website-design-prototype/README.md

 This project solified my knowledge of:
 * The HCI design principles
 * The Web Design principles
-* View of closure, proximity, continuation and similarities to the users eye
+* View of closure, proximity, continuation and similarities to the user's eye

 Feel free to use and implement my design.